sblondeau/ux/src/Map/doc/index.rst

                     ),
                 )
             ;
             // 3.
+You can also add Polylines, which represents a path made by a series of `Point` instances
+            $myMap->addPolyline(new Polyline(
+                points: [
+                    new Point(48.8566, 2.3522),
+                    new Point(45.7640, 4.8357),
+                    new Point(43.2965, 5.3698),
+                    new Point(44.8378, -0.5792),
+                ],
+                infoWindow: new InfoWindow(
+                    content: 'A line passing through Paris, Lyon, Marseille, Bordeaux', ),
+            ));

+            // 4.
 You can also add Polygons, which represents an area enclosed by a series of `Point` instances
             $myMap->addPolygon(new Polygon(
                 points: [
                     new Point(48.8566, 2.3522),